The galaxy of Coxeter groups: Abstract

 \section{Abstract}

-In this paper we introduce the galaxy of Coxeter groups -- an infinite dimensional, locally finite, ranked simplicial complex which captures isomorphisms between Coxeter systems.
+In this paper we introduce the galaxy of Coxeter groups (of finite rank) -- an infinite dimensional, locally finite, ranked simplicial complex which captures isomorphisms between finite rank Coxeter systems.
 In doing so, we would like to suggest a new framework to study the isomorphism problem for Coxeter groups.
 We prove some structural results about this space, provide a full characterization in small ranks and propose many questions.
 In addition we survey known tools, results and conjectures.

 Along the way we show profinite rigidity of triangle Coxeter groups -- a result which is possibly of independent interest.